mjul/cucumber-tutorial/README.md

 This project shows you how to set up and use Cucumber for Clojure.

-## Usage

-This is not an introduction to Cucumber.
-For that, please consult the following web sites:
+You can read more about Cucumber here:

 * The main Cucumber site is [Cukes.info](http://cukes.info/).
 * You can get the Cucumber Java libraries here [cuke4duke](http://wiki.github.com/aslakhellesoy/cuke4duke/)

+## Usage

-The project inculdes an example specification in the `features` folder, and the step definition that binds the feature file to executable test code in the `features/step_definitions` folder.
+The project includes an example specification in the `features` folder, and the step definition that binds the feature file to executable test code in the `features/step_definitions` folder.